Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: Discussion I: The cat paradox or how to reconcile, at the micro-level, the quantum-mechanical description of micro-cat states with "classical physical theories"

-So, the alternative model creates a cardinally new situation in solving the TTP since the quantum dynamics of tunneling (transmission) is now known at all stages of scattering (of importance is also to stress that this approach is fully applicable to the tunneling phenomenon in CED (see \cite{Ch7})).
-Our next step is to define the dwell and group characteristic times for transmission and reflection, as well as to consider the possibility of their measurement within the Larmor-clock timekeeping procedure.
-In doing so, we will pay a particular attention to the case of tunneling a particle through the rectangular barrier in the opaque limit $d\to\infty$, when the group tunneling velocity must be superluminal by the standard approaches.
+Our next step is to define the dwell and group times for subprocesses, as well as to consider the possibility of an indirect measurement of these quantities by means of the Larmor-clock procedure.
+In doing so, we will pay a particular attention to the case of tunneling a particle through the rectangular barrier in the opaque limit $d\to\infty$, when the group tunneling velocity, according to the existing approaches, must be superluminal.